whisthq/whist/ecs-host-setup/README.md

 ./run_local_container_image.sh base
 ```

 - If `./setup_ubuntu20_host.sh` fails with the error `Unable to locate credentials`, run `aws configure` and then rerun the script.
-The access key and secret key credentials should be in your onboarding email.
+Enter your AWS credentials for the access key and secret key; for the region, use **us-east-1**.

 - If you are on a high-DPI screen, you can optionally prepend the final line of the above code block with `FRACTAL_DPI=250` (or any other value) to override the default DPI value of 96 for the container.